Rules of the Sensometric Society

 • to elect two ordinary members of the committee;

-• to determine the subscription to be paid by members during the period till the next biannual general meeting;
+• to determine the subscription to be paid by members during the period till the next biennial general meeting;

 • to transact any other business of which due notice shall have been given to the honorary secretary.

-The quorum for the biannual general meeting shall be ten members or ten per cent of the membership whichever is the lower figure and must include an officer of the group.
+The quorum for the biennial general meeting shall be ten members or ten per cent of the membership whichever is the lower figure and must include an officer of the group.

 9. Extraordinary general meetings of the group